jxmono/login/README.md

 - `userCheck`

-*[optional]* You can define a `userCheck` handler event with handlers in the form of `function (user, session, callback) { ... }` where the callback should be called with an error (possibly `null`).
+*[optional]* You can define a `userCheck` handler event with handlers in the form of `function (user, collection, session, callback) { ... }` where the callback should be called like this: `callback(err, user, collection)` where the error `err` can be `null`.
 Here you can perform additional checks on the user and optionally respond with an error.

 - `userInfo`